 - Cool slightly, then place on a cooling rack to cool completely before adding the topping.

 - To make the topping, combine the icing sugar and butter together with an electric whisk until it’s the texture of sand, with no lumps of butter remaining.

 - Gradually pour in the cooled tea-infused milk, mixing on a slow speed at first and then increase to a high speed until the mixture is light and fluffy.

 - When the cakes are cooled, spoon or pipe on the topping mixture.

 Pour yourself a lovely cup of tea and enjoy every mouthful!

-Why not ring the changes with your tea cupcakes – you could use Ringtons Peppermint Infusion teabags to make Peppermint Tea Cupcakes, or even make a fruity version with Ringtons Berry & Elderflower Infusion teabags!
+Get creative with your tea cupcakes and make them your own – you could use Ringtons Peppermint Infusion teabags to make Peppermint Tea Cupcakes, or even make a fruity version with Ringtons Berry & Elderflower Infusion teabags!